vikaskedia/wwoffice/README.md

 Open http://IP:26901 to view the desktop via noVNC.

 Q5) What are the remainign todos?
-1. The default password of headless is working.
+1. Zoom requires login the first time.
-2. Zoom requires login the first time.
+2. Zoom virtual camera does not work with ffmpeg